-Welcome to the Cottage Hill library!!!
+Welcome to the Cottage Hill Library!!!

 Classes go to the library for 30 minutes each week.
-Library visits begin with a story or library skills games led by our librarian.
+Library visits begin with a story or library skills games led by our library clerk.
 These games reinforce how to care for books and how libraries work.
 We also discuss how books are arranged in the library using the Dewey Decimal System.